rclone/rclone/docs/content/docs.md

 `-v` to make them show.
 See the [Logging section](#logging) for more info on log levels.

+### --stats-file-name-length integer ###
+By default, the `--stats` output will truncate file names and paths longer than 40 characters.
+This is equivalent to providing `--stats-file-name-length 40`.
+Use `--stats-file-name-length 0` to disable any truncation of file names printed by stats.

 ### --stats-log-level string ###

 Log level to show `--stats` output at.
 This can be `DEBUG`, `INFO`, `NOTICE`, or `ERROR`.
 The default is `INFO`.
-This means at the default level of logging which is `NOTICE` the stats won't show - if you want them to then use `-stats-log-level NOTICE`.
+This means at the default level of logging which is `NOTICE` the stats won't show - if you want them to then use `--stats-log-level NOTICE`.
 See the [Logging section](#logging) for more info on log levels.

 ### --stats-unit=bits|bytes ###